 Outcasts suffered two defeats on their annual trip to Dorset, but nevertheless had another enjoyable weekend away.
 Dorset Dinosaurs won by 6 wickets on Saturday 5th July.
-Match report to follow, score sheet available.
+Match report and score sheet available.
 Bride Vale C.C. - played on Sunday 6th July, won by 4 wickets.
 Match report to follow, score sheet available.

 Wednesday 2nd July V Reynolds at Winton C.C.

 Outcasts put in another fine performance tonight to defeat Reynolds.
 Put in to bat again, Outcasts got off to another good start and Eric carried his bat posting a fine 50 as he found some good form just in time for the Dorset trip.
 Paul M was out to a good delivery to be replaced by Tony T who was going well until he was on the end of an unfortunate run out.
 Debutant Rob Doyle looked the part until he was undone by the spin of left arm Nicholls.
 Ted joined Eric to see Outcasts post a score of 115 which the skipper thought wouldn't be enough.
 However, there was another good bowling and fielding performance and the pressure was kept on throughout the Reynolds innings.
 They lost 6 wickets, the most crucial one that of M Higgs who had played some fine shots went to Graham's flight and lack of pace, and in the end Outcasts just kept a tight line and length to make the win by 41 runs.
 One point worth adding here was that the extras were kept to a minimum with Steve performing well behind the stumps and for once wide deliveries didn't do us any harm at all.
-Match report to follow - Score sheet now available
+Score sheet and match report now available

 Wednesday 25th June V Peak Park Planners, Bakewell Park.